Chapter 8. Civil Rights and Liberties: Constitutional Protections That May Not Be Constitutionally Protected

 The Hollingsworth decision only applied to California.
 But does the logic of the district court decision, and more importantly the logic of the Supreme Court’s decision in Windsor, mean that the laws in states that do not allow or recognize same-sex marriage also violate Fourteenth Amendment due process and equal protection principles?
 These are the same principles found in the Fifth Amendment that a majority of the Court used to overturn limits in DOMA.
 We shall see.

-Civil unions granting privileges similar to marriage for same-sex domestic partners
+Domestic partnerships or civil unions granting at least some privileges similar to marriage for same-sex domestic partners

-No state-wide prohibition or recognition of same-sex civil marriages or unions
+No prohibition or recognition of same-sex marriage or unions in territory law

 E. Civil Rights of Groups—Individualism Both Promotes and Limits Civil Rights

-incomplete.
+yet incomplete.
 The story differs depending on the group in question.
-Over history
+Over

-these groups have included African Americans, who have spent well over a
+history these groups have included African Americans, who have spent well over

 passage of the Thirteenth, Fourteenth, and Fifteenth Amendments.
 The groups